 Reports to: Managing Director, Word in Black.

-Compensation: $55,000/year plus a competitive benefits package including choice of health plans, 401(k), technology stipend and generous PTO.
+Compensation: $55,000/year plus a competitive benefits package including a choice of health plans, 401(k), technology stipend, and generous PTO.
 This is a two-year employment contract that may be renewed depending on funding.

 Essence of the job:

 From the outset, most of the Reporter’s efforts will focus on these responsibilities:

 - Collaborate with Managing Director to develop stories and coverage, as well as the packaging for education content

 - Produce and write other Word In Black copy, as required

 - Explore and summarize the issues, and be able to present information to wider stakeholders

 - Work with the data team to help guide visual storytelling